muhammadXainAhmad/covid19_tracker_flutter/README.md

 # 🦠 COVID-19 Tracker App

-A modern and responsive **COVID-19 Tracker Application** built with **Flutter**, providing real-time global and country-wise statistics using a public API.
-The app visualizes worldwide COVID-19 data with charts, displays detailed country statistics, and includes search functionality for quick access.
+An interactive COVID-19 Tracker Application built with Flutter, featuring animated transitions and loading effects, and providing real-time global and country-wise statistics via a public API.
+The app visualizes worldwide COVID-19 data with charts, displays detailed country statistics, and includes a search feature for quick access.

 ---